domeccleston/qstash-queue/README.md

-Example Next.js app showing how you can proxy API routes to qstash to get around Vercel's serverless execution timeout limit
+Example Next.js app showing how you can proxy API routes to qstash to access APIs that time out when called directly from Vercel serverless functions